 Making dog treats from scratch is not a lot different than making human food from scratch, except with dog friendly ingredients.

-These five recipes will give you wonderful variations that let you easily make pizza dog treats for your pups, and if you’re looking for something that’s a little bit quicker to put together check out these fruit dog treats recipes.
+These five recipes will give you wonderful variations that let you easily make pizza dog treats for your pups, and if you’re looking for something that’s a little bit quicker to put together check out these fruit dog treats recipes or my easy vanilla dog treats recipe.

 Pop’s Pizza Dog Treats